skepsy-dev/ms/README.md

-# par4
+# maryschepisi
-This is a website for Par 4, a company that entering a see round. parfourgolf.com
+This is a website for Mary Schepisi, artist profile.